 The continuous countercurrent ether extraction process was developed in 1945-1946 and put into production with the start of Plant 6 in 1946 (Fleishman-Hilliard 1967).
-This eliminated the necessity of moving the intermediate materials batchwise from one process location to another as had been necessary at Plant 6; rather, the materials passed from vessel to vessel or filter via piping.
+The sulfur removal (barium sulfate precipitation) step was added when ores containing high levels of sulfur were used.
+The continuous countercurrent process eliminated the necessity of moving the intermediate materials batchwise from one process location to another as had been necessary at Plants 1 and 2; rather, the materials passed from vessel to vessel or filter via piping.
 There was apparently still some possibility of "splatter or slopping over" at some point if the chemical reaction was too violent, but this would not be true of the column extraction process because it was completely enclosed (AEC 1949e).
 The sulfur removal step was added when ores containing high levels of sulfur were used.
 However, the removal of products such as UO3 and UO2 was usually done by manual scooping and the removal of waste products, such as the filtered-out solid wastes and recovery products, was usually done by manual methods such as scraping.